IN THE NEWS

 Conclusions: Laceration injury to the infant during Cesarean section is associated with a laboring uterus.
 This is an important complication that should be part of preoperative counselling and should be documented appropriately when it occurs.

+Objective: To investigate the incidence of fetal laceration injury in cesarean delivery.
 Results: There were 904 cesarean deliveries performed during the study period; of these, 896 neonatal records (98.4%) were available for review.
 Seventeen laceration injuries were recorded (1.9%).
 The incidence of laceration appeared higher when the indication for cesarean was nonvertex (6.0% versus 1.4%, P = .02).
 One of 17 (5.9%) maternal records indicated the presence of the laceration of the fetus.

 Journals / Articles